Omagh Street Safe ends after five years

 Michelle McGirr was one of the first volunteers to sign up for the Omagh Street Safe scheme.

-It was set up after her brother Darren McFadden died in August 2013, seven months after another young man, Jason McGovern.
+It was set up after her brother Darren McBrearty died in August 2013, seven months after another young man, Jason McGovern.

 They died in separate one-punch incidents in Omagh.